VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - Increase your Constitution by 1, to a maximum of 20.
 - When you roll a Hit Die to recover hit points, the minimum number of hit points you recover is equal to twice your Constitution modifier.
-- Whenever you regain hit points, you gain additional hit points equal to half your proficiency bonus (rounded down).
+- Whenever you regain hit points from an instantaneous effect or resting, you gain additional hit points equal to half your proficiency bonus (rounded down).

 ## Elemental Adept [Updated]